api-evangelist/website/_posts/2013-03-02-i-want-an-api.md

      Non-Technical
 </h2>
 <p>
      You do not have the technical resources or time to implement your own API Strategy.
 You need a dead simple, software as a service implementation.
-You can see examples of this with the latest breed of API service providers, <a href="http://emergentone.com">Emergent One</a>, <a title="API Spark" href="http://apispark.com/">API Spark</a>, and <a href="https://apiengine.io/">API Engine</a>.
+You can see examples of this with the latest breed of API service providers, <a href=http://emergentone.com>Emergent One</a>, <a title=API Spark href=http://apispark.com/>API Spark</a>, and <a href=https://apiengine.io/>API Engine</a>.
 </p>
 <p>
      We are just seeing this new breed of API service providers rise to meet the demand of not just API management, but now also API deployment.
 Making API deployment accessible to anyone, not just developers or companies with necessary resources.
 This will make the benefits of APIs accessible to the everyday problem owners, who often are restricted by IT bottlenecks or entire lack of IT resources.